ebmgt/Wage_ratio/files/HealthCare.md

   ![Glassdoor](https://github.com/ebmgt/ESG/blob/main/files/Plot-Glassdoor-healthcare-2024-05-02.png)

-More items should be measured.
+More items should be measured such as antecedents of engagement and satisfaction to help focus interventions.
 Suggestions, with national benchmarks for key measures, are at https://ebmgt.github.io/survey-inventory/